annaesvensson/yellow-core/README.md

 `php yellow.php uninstall` = Uninstall extensions, [requires update extension](https://github.com/annaesvensson/yellow-update)
 `php yellow.php update` = Update website, [requires update extension](https://github.com/annaesvensson/yellow-update)
 `php yellow.php user` = Create user accounts, [requires edit extension](https://github.com/annaesvensson/yellow-edit)

+## How to customise HTML/CSS

+Set `Layout` and `Theme` in the [page settings](#settings-page) at the top of a page.
+The HTML code of a page can be customised in the layout file.
+The CSS code of a page can be customised in the theme file.
+Have a look at the existing files and customise them.
+Your changes will not be overwritten when the website is updated.
+[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Examples